pwr5109/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+The Challenges for me was understanding the data and what result we are looking for in the data.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?